cloudbank-project/image-research-computing-tutorial/README.md

 the same default as they proceed.
 So the way to avoid this (which will obstruct the next couple of steps) is to click on the Security Group step (step 6) and give a name for the Security Group that is unique.
-As below with keypair and instance names the best choice for a Security Group name is simply <yourname>.
+As below with keypair and instance names the best choice for a Security Group name is simply **yourname**.
+In our instructions we use the name `hedylamarr` as an example of your name.
 Now you can proceed to step 7 of the wizard;
 which is step 10 in this procedural.

 10. Choose Launch at the bottom right

-11. In the keypair dialog choose Create new keypair and name it `<yourname>.pem`.
+11. In the keypair dialog choose Create new keypair and name it `hedylamarr.pem`.
 This will be the key to finding your instance in what follows.